maidsafe-archive/SystemDocs/gitbook/plugins/gitbook-plugin-customtheme/README.md

          "pluginsConfig": {
             "customtheme": {
-              "css": ['../custom/css/app.css'], // custom is a folder on the root level "js": ['../custom/js/app.js'],
+              "css": ['custom/css/app.css'], // custom is a folder on the root level "js": ['custom/js/app.js']
             }
          }

    Pass the list of files to be added on to the body of the gitbook in the configuration section.

-Note: Only css and js supported